 Writing bad checks or trying to conduct business using an account that is either closed or has insufficient funds is referred to as deposit account fraud in Georgia.
 The punishment ranges based on the amount the accused was attempting to defraud.
-If you or a loved one has been charged with deposit account fraud, you need an experienced Georgia Criminal Defense Attorney.
+If you or a loved one has been charged with deposit account fraud, you need an experienced Georgia Deposit Account Fraud Attorney in Georgia.
 This can be a confusing area of law, and it is difficult to navigate on your own.
-The Office of Lawson and Berry and their team of Georgia Deposit Account Fraud Lawyers have decades of criminal experience and are here to help you make sense of your charges and give you a better outcome.
+The Office of Lawson and Berry and their team of Deposit Account Fraud Lawyers in Georgia have decades of criminal experience and are here to help you make sense of your charges and give you a better outcome.

 Georgia Law on Deposit Account Fraud

 In Georgia, the term “instrument” refers to a check or other item used against an account.

 O.C.G.A. §16-9-20 states that a person commits the offense of deposit account fraud when such person makes, draws, utters, executes, or delivers an instrument for the payment of money on any bank or other depository in exchange for a present consideration of wages, knowing that it will not be honored by the drawee.